 Operational and Quality of Experience Requirements

-A PoC user shall be able to be joined-in to more than one group at a time for group communication.
+A PoC User shall be able to be joined-in to more than one group at a time for group communication.
 There can be two levels of groups for a user: one of the joined-in groups may be his primary group and the rest of the groups are secondary.

 In case a user only has secondary groups, the main requirements are: